-Recording these lectures provides yet another layer of convenience, as students can go over the parts they perceive as more challenging, without the need to interrupt the teacher to reiterate.
-As teachers gain more time during their lecture, the production part of the lesson can incentivize more collaborative work.
+Recording these lectures provides yet another layer of convenience.
+As students can go over the parts they perceive as more challenging, without the need to interrupt the teacher to reiterate.
+As teachers gain more time during their lectures, the production part of the lesson can incentivize more collaborative work.
 They can easily engage the entire class to collectively work on problem-solving and for applying the knowledge acquired for different concepts.

-In addition to providing more meaning to the lesson, you also need to set a progress curve, so that students can be aware of their advancement.
-The goals need to be measurable and student-centered, to successfully convert course attendants into true agents of learning.
+In addition to providing more meaning to the lesson, you also need to set a progress curve.
+So that students can be aware of their advancement.
+The goals need to be measurable and student-centred, to successfully convert course attendants into true agents of learning.

 Again, these techniques can be used both online and offline.
 Basically, you should steer clear from teaching methods that involve students as passive recipients, and by setting and reflecting goals, the lecture attendees can develop a personal connection to learning.